 - Goods purchased with a debit card or charge card - there are different rules for this called Chargeback.
 This is NOT a legal requirement like Section 75 but is a scheme operated by banks on behalf of VISA, Mastercard and Amex.

-If you have a problem with goods or services that you have purchased with a credit card (and it meets all the requirements relating to time, minimum amount and debtor/creditor link) then you can consider that the credit card company are equally as liable as the trader.
-They will need to refund you or find another way to resolve the problem.
-If the item you have purchased has:
+If you have a problem with goods or services that you have purchased with a credit card (and it meets all the requirements relating to time, minimum amount and debtor/creditor link), then you can consider the credit card company to be as equally liable as the trader.
+The credit card company will need to refund you or find another way to resolve the problem.

-If the company have gone bust then it should in theory be easier to make a quick claim if you have proof of the companies trading state.
-You should find that in this instance the bank will reimburse you for the losses incurred because of the complaint.
+If the company has gone bust, then it should be easier to make a quick claim if you have proof of its trading status.
+In this instance, you should find that the bank will reimburse you for any losses you have incurred.

 Financial Ombudsman Service

-If you have been refused a resolution to your problem by the credit card company then all is not lost.
-The Financial Ombudsman Service can look into complaints where you feel that you have not been treated fairly or reasonably.
+If you have been refused a resolution to your problem by the credit card company, then all is not lost - the Financial Ombudsman Service can look into complaints where you feel that you have not been treated fairly or reasonably.
 This can also include regulator or industry best practice guidelines.
-This is a FREE service to the consumer.
+This is a FREE service for UK consumers.